Get ready for the clocks changing

 Written by Home Energy Scotland

-Get ready to enjoy that precious extra hour in bed this Sunday 27 October.
-While you might remember to adjust your clocks, it's easy to overlook another essential: your heating controls and timers!
-Read on to discover how you can save energy as the temperature drops and the days get shorter.
+Get ready to enjoy that precious extra hour in bed this Sunday 26 October.
+While you adjust your clocks, don’t overlook your heating controls and timers!
+It’s also a good time to prepare your home for winter.
+Read on to discover how you can save energy as the days get shorter and the temperature drops.

 Share on social: